juliabennett/obama-or-bush/README.md

 ##Overview

-This repository is describing a project that has four goals:
+This repository contains data and code from a ongoing project that has four goals:

-1. Provide a nice database storing data about radio addresses given by either Obama or Bush, including titles, dates, cleaned-up transcripts, and translations to parts of speech.
+1. Create a nice database storing data about radio addresses given by either Obama or Bush, including titles, dates, cleaned-up transcripts, and translations to parts of speech.

-2. Create a model that can predict which of these two presidents is the speaker using text from a radio address that it's never seen before.
+2. Define a model that can predict which of these two presidents is the speaker using text from a radio address that it's never seen before.

 3. Try out Bayesian optimization for hyperparameter tuning using Yelp's Metric Optimization Engine (MOE).